Feds Detail What They Call Lies Told By Paul Manafort Since His Guilty Plea

 The fourth area is not spelled out — the government alludes only to "information pertinent to another Department of Justice investigation" — and the fifth involves Manafort's contacts with officials in the Trump administration.

-The last area was the subject of a New York Times report after the court filing in which the Justice Department argued that Manafort had violated his plea deal.
+Authorities say Manafort sought to distance himself from the White House and other officials after he inked a plea deal.
+But they uncovered a text exchange in May 2018 between someone Manafort had authorized to speak on his behalf and an unnamed official.
+Moreover, prosecutors wrote, Manafort himself maintained contact with a "senior Administration official" through February 2018.
+They found still more contacts after they reviewed Manafort's electronic documents.

-The Times reported that even as Manafort had been cooperating with the special counsel's office, his attorney had been briefing an attorney for President Trump.
+The New York Times recently reported that even as Manafort had been cooperating with the special counsel's office, his attorney had been briefing an attorney for President Trump.

 That arrangement, although unusual, evidently isn't illegal, and it enabled Trump's lawyers to get a sense about the operations of Mueller's team.
-The special counsel's office, for its part, now contends that Manafort's denials about contacting people in the administration was a false statement that voids his plea deal.
+The special counsel's office, for its part, now contends that Manafort's denials about contacting people in the administration were among multiple false statements that void his plea deal.

 Mueller's office is investigating whether anyone in Trump's campaign conspired with the Russians who attacked the 2016 election.
 Manafort ran that campaign for part of the year and had many contacts with powerful Eastern Europeans as part of his earlier political consulting business.